 About Aaron Jackson

-Born in Johnson City, Tennessee, Aaron Jackson began his dance training at the age of ten, with Susan Pace-White at Holloway Dancing School.
-He attended summer intensives on full scholarship at the Joffrey Ballet School, The School of Pennsylvania Ballet, and San Francisco Ballet School.
-Mr. Jackson attended the Summer Course at the School of American Ballet (SAB) before enrolling as a full time student in the Fall 1998.
-In 2000, Mr. Jackson was invited by Arthur Mitchell to join The Dance Theatre of Harlem.
-He then joined The Washington Ballet under Septime Webre in 2001.
-After eight seasons at The Washington Ballet, he joined Company C Contemporary Ballet in San Francisco for two seasons.
-Mr. Jackson retired from performing in 2010 and returned to Washington D.C.
+Born in Johnson City, Tennessee, Aaron Jackson began his dance training at the age of ten with Susan Pace-White at Holloway Dancing School.
+He attended summer intensives on full scholarship at the Joffrey Ballet School in New York, The School of Pennsylvania Ballet, and the San Francisco Ballet School.
+Before enrolling as a full-time student in the fall of 1998, Mr. Jackson attended the Summer Course at the School of American Ballet (SAB).
+In 2000, he was invited by Arthur Mitchell to join The Dance Theatre of Harlem, and in 2001, he joined The Washington Ballet under the direction of Septime Webre.
+After eight seasons with The Washington Ballet, he spent two seasons with Company C Contemporary Ballet in San Francisco.
+Mr. Jackson retired from performing in 2010 and relocated to Washington, D.C.

-Throughout his career, Mr. Jackson danced featured roles in many ballets.
-His repertory included George Balanchine’s A Midsummer Night’s Dream, Allegro Brillante and Four Temperaments, Christopher Wheeldon’s There Where She Loved, William Forsythe’s In the Middle, Somewhat Elevated, Twyla Tharp’s Surfer at the River Styx, Arthur Mitchell’s Firebird, Laveen Naidu’s South African Suite, and Geoffrey Holder’s Dougla.
+Throughout his career, Mr. Jackson performed featured roles in numerous ballets, including George Balanchine's A Midsummer Night's Dream (Puck), Serenade, Stravinsky Violin Concerto, Allegro Brillante, Rubies, the Four Temperaments (First Theme and Second Theme), Christopher Wheeldon's There Where She Loved, Choo San Goh's Unknown Territories, Momentum, and In the Glow of the Night, Paul Taylor's Piazzolla Caldera, Trey McIntyre's Rite of Spring, William Forsythe's In the Middle, Somewhat Elevated, Twyla Tharp's Surfer at the River Styx, Lar Lubovitch's Cavalcade, Arthur Mitchell's Firebird, Laveen Naidu's South African Suite, and Geoffrey Holder's Dougla.